Holly Beckham

 Day 3 - 3rd September 2025

 My first evening run of the challenge.
 Nice to have a lie in, but harder after a day's work.
-Lily was up in the night with either a bad dream or pain (she wasn't able to tell us).
+Our little girl was up in the night with either a bad dream or pain (she wasn't able to tell us).
 She did however, wake up too painful to walk out of bed with a sore toe, ankle and knee.
 She was much happier after some pain relief and enjoyed the rest of her day.

 For my run this evening, I chanced a gap in the heavy rains and the weather kindly consented to hold off for my run today.
 A bit slower today as my legs were sore and the edge of the field was very slippy.
 Just happy to have completed it today.